bilgino/angularforddd/README.md

 **» Applying DDD to Angular**<br/>

 An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
-Ideally, the domain layer is self-contained and focused on abstracting the business domain.
-Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
+Ideally, the domain layer is self-contained and focuses on abstracting the business domain.
+Very often frontend applications validate business rules that must immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 An isolated domain layer allows us to avoid domain logic leaking into other layers.
 In addition, we don't want to command against the server upon every user input; therefore, the domain layer pattern in the frontend architecture sounds like a good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture is independent of vertical slicing.
 It's sufficient to comply with horizontal slicing.
 The main reasons for modular segmentation in
-Angular is lazy-loading, scoping and distribution.
+Angular applications are lazy-loading, scoping and distribution.

 When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the
 UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
+However, we don't want to hide use cases from the rest of the application and use extra classes instead!
-Additionally, we may want to share state and logic of that dedicated class with other independent components.
+In addition, we want to share state and logic of these dedicated class with other independent components.

-It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
+It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.
-Should we really comply with Domain-Driven Design in frontend development?
+Should we really comply to Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-centric approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
-Before starting using advanced concepts we must evaluate incoming requirements.
+Before starting using advanced concepts we must validate incoming requirements.

 # Angular core patterns